-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY INFORMATION REGARDING FORWARD-LOOKING STATEMENTS

-Everi Holdings Inc. (formerly known as Global Cash Access Holdings, Inc.) ("Everi Holdings," "Holdings" or "Everi") is a holding company, the assets of which are the issued and outstanding shares of capital stock of each of (a) Everi Games Holding Inc. (formerly known as Multimedia Games Holding Company, Inc.) ("Everi Games Holding"), which owns all of the issued and outstanding shares of capital stock of Everi Games Inc. (formerly known as Multimedia Games, Inc.) ("Everi Games" or "Games"), and (b) Everi Payments Inc. (formerly known as Global Cash Access, Inc.) ("Everi Payments" or "Payments").
-Unless otherwise indicated, the terms the "Company," "we," "us" and "our" refer to Holdings together with its consolidated subsidiaries.
+Everi Holdings Inc. ("Everi Holdings," "Holdings" or "Everi") is a holding company, the assets of which are the issued and outstanding shares of capital stock of each of Everi Games Holding Inc. ("Everi Games Holding"), which owns all of the issued and outstanding shares of capital stock of Everi Games Inc. ("Everi Games" or "Games"), and Everi Payments Inc. ("Everi Payments" or "Payments").
+Unless otherwise indicated, the terms the "Company," "we," "us" and "our" refer to Everi Holdings together with its consolidated subsidiaries.

-Our disclosure and analysis in this Annual Report on Form 10-K, including all documents incorporated by reference, and in our 2016 Annual Report to Stockholders contain "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
+Our disclosure and analysis in this Annual Report on Form 10-K contain "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995.
 From time to time, we also provide forward-looking statements in other materials we release to the public, as well as oral forward-looking statements.
 We have tried, wherever possible, to identify such statements by using words such as "anticipate," "believe," "expect," "intend," "estimate," "project," "may," "should," "will," "likely," "will likely result," "will continue," "future," "plan," "target," "forecast," "goal," "observe," "seek," "strategy" and other words and terms of similar meaning.
-The forwardlooking statements in this Annual Report on Form 10-K reflect the Company's current views with respect to future events and financial performance.
+The forward-looking statements in this Annual Report on Form 10-K reflect the Company's current views with respect to future events and financial performance.

-Forward-looking statements include, but are not limited to, statements regarding the following matters: trends in gaming establishment and patron usage of our products; benefits realized by using our products and services; product development, including the release of new game features and additional game and system releases in the future; and regulatory approval; gaming regulatory, card association and statutory compliance; the implementation of new or amended card association and payment network rules; consumer collection activities; future competition; future tax liabilities; future goodwill impairment charges; international expansion; resolution of litigation; dividend policy; new customer contracts and contract renewals; future results of operations (including revenue, expenses, margins, earnings, cash flow and capital expenditures); future interest rates and interest expense; future borrowings; and future equity incentive activity and compensation expense.
+Forward-looking statements include, but are not limited to, statements regarding the following matters: trends in gaming establishment and patron usage of our products; benefits realized by using our products and services; product development, including the release of new game features and additional game and system releases in the future; regulatory approvals; gaming regulatory, card association and statutory compliance; the implementation of new or amended card association and payment network rules; consumer collection activities; future competition; future tax liabilities; future goodwill impairment charges; international expansion; resolution of litigation; dividend policy; new customer contracts and contract renewals; future results of operations (including revenue, expenses, margins, earnings, cash flow and capital expenditures); future interest rates and interest expense; future borrowings; and future equity incentive activity and compensation expense.